ViskaWei/Physics_Informed_AI/template/template.md

 - Evaluating information content of wavelength regions

 Example:
-- **Ultimate Goal:** Provide physical + statistical understanding to design an optimal neural architecture for predicting stellar parameters.
+- Provide physical + statistical understanding to design an optimal neural architecture for predicting stellar parameters.

-## 1.2 Experiment Objective (实验目标)
+## 1.2 Hypothesis (核心假设)
-> Describe the specific goal of this experimental batch.
+> Describe the core hypothesis this experiment tests.

 Typical examples:
-- Compare LR / Ridge / Lasso to estimate linearity of log g
-- Understand noise robustness
-- Evaluate benefit of heteroscedastic error features
-- Test whether feature pruning improves generalization
+- "log g is controlled by a low-dimensional linear direction in flux space"
+- "Error(σ) contains exploitable information about stellar parameters"
+- "Most of NN capacity is used for filtering irrelevant information"

-## 1.3 Sub-Goal (子目标)
+## 1.3 Questions to Verify (验证问题)
-> Describe the *micro-level* target for this run.
+> Describe the specific questions this experiment answers.

 Examples:
-- "Test if PCA(10) retains >98% R²"
+- "Does PCA(10) achieve R² ≥ 0.98?"
-- "Verify if Error(σ) as input improves R²"
+- "Does Error(σ) as input improve R²?"
-- "Evaluate Top-K feature selection under noise=1.0"
+- "How does optimal α change with noise level?"

 ---